jihunhwang/jihunhwang.github.io/_posts/2025-04-09-Schauder basis for sequence space.md

 x = \sum_{i=1}^\infty a_i e_i \mapsto P_n(x) = \sum_{i=1}^n a_i e_i
 \]
 then clearly $P_n$ is finite rank (because $P_n(X)$ is finite dimensional) and $P_n \to P = I_X$ the identity operator (because $P_n(x) \to x$ for all $x \in X$) as $n \to \infty$.
-This is called the <i>approximation property</i> of Banach space, and in fact, one can prove that a Banach space with Schauder basis has approximation property.
+This is called the <i>approximation property</i> of Banach space, and in fact, one can prove that a Banach space with a Schauder basis has the approximation property.
 </p>

 <p style="border: 2px solid black; padding: 10px;">